idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 ### Initial Conditions and Functions

-Users may specify custom functions in this block.
+Users may specify custom functions in the `Functions` block.
 For example, we have defined the linear heat generation rate, heterogenous and homogenous power densities.
 These functions would be used in a standlone BISON model if the power density is not